 If you are progressing to a new course with a new Tier 4 sponsor, and you are travelling outside the UK before you start the new course, it is safest to apply for and obtain your new Tier 4 leave before you leave the UK, or if you are visiting your home country, to apply for a new Tier 4 visa while you are there.
 You can use the Home Office's visa processing times tool to check current processing times in your home country.

-If you cannot do either of the above, the Home Office has told us that you will be allowed to re-enter the UK using your current visa as long as you have a CAS from your new sponsor institution, and they are a Highly Trusted Sponsor on the Home Office's Register of Tier 4 Sponsors.
-If you rely on this provision, it is important that you carry a print-out of your CAS statement in your hand luggage, so you can show it to the Border Force Officer if they ask for evidence of your studies.
-You might also want to carry with you the relevant page of the Home Office's Register of Sponsors showing that your new institution is a Highly Trusted Sponsor.
+If you cannot do either of the above, the Home Office has told us that you will be allowed to re-enter the UK using your current visa as long as you have a CAS from your new sponsor institution, and they have Tier 4 Sponsor status on the Home Office's Register of Tier 4 Sponsors.
+If you rely on this provision, it is important that you carry a print-out of your CAS statement in your hand luggage, so you can show it to the border force officer if they ask for evidence of your studies.
+You might also want to carry with you the relevant page of the Home Office's Register of Sponsors showing that your new institution has Tier 4 Sponsor status.

 If you are 16 or 17 years old